vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * I paused peas consumption after 2024-08-03, out of a suspicion that peas were causing some of the flatulence symptoms.
-The flatulence part did go down after that (makign a brief return with the attempt to have lentils) so this might have worked.
+The flatulence part did go down after that (making a brief return with the attempt to have lentils) so this might have worked.
 But, I was seeing overall improvements from 2024-07-31 to 2024-08-03 before I stopped peas, and the picture reversed after that.
 So it's not clear if